Starving Student's Survival Strategies

 If you haven’t read Part 1, here it is and please read it first…

-If you are interested in kicking it up a notch, here’s what you need to do…
+If you are interested in kicking it up a notch, here’s what you can do…

-1) Google search ”yacht clubs”, “sailing clubs” and “sailing lessons” for your area/vicinity and bookmark each of the websites in a new folder, or write down all the website names/contact phone numbers…
+1) Do an internet search for “yacht clubs”, “sailing clubs” and “sailing lessons” for your area/vicinity and bookmark or write down contact numbers…

-2) Find out when their next “Open House” is going to be for their sailing school then RSVP for you and a friend.
+2) Find out when their next “Open House” is going to be for their sailing school and RSVP for you and a friend.

-What usually happens is there’s either a bbq or some snacks and pop for sale (very affordable, to cover costs), you mingle with the instructors and club members, and they take you on a FREE 20-30 minute boat ride on a 27-33 ft sailboat with a few other prospective students.
+What usually happens, is there’s a bbq, snacks and pop for sale (very affordable, to cover their costs usually).
+There’s time to mingle with the instructors and club members, and they take you on a FREE 20-30 minute boat ride on a 27-33 ft sailboat with a few other prospective students.
 Great place to get trigger-happy with each others cameras again.
-They’ll even get you to steer the boat if you want.
-Now that’s a sweet photo-op.
+They’ll even get you to steer the boat if you want to, which would be a pretty sweet photo-op.
 And who knows, you might fall in love with it and when you’re not a starving student anymore….
 You might just take up sailing.
-There’s a lot to be said about the freedom of going wherever you want to go, not using fossil fuels to get around and having a 2 bedroom mini-cottage (kitchen, bathroom, bar, etc.) below deck.
+There’s a lot to be said about the freedom of going wherever you want to go, using a minimal amount of fossil fuels to get around and having a 2 bedroom mini-cottage ( with a kitchen, bathroom, bar, etc.) below deck.

-NOTE: Your “word-of-mouth advertising” afterwards of your experience (and your date’s experience) will only help the club in the future anyway, so you don’t need to feel guilty for the free ride.
+NOTE: Your “word-of-mouth advertising of your experience together will only help the club in the future anyway, so you don’t need to feel guilty for the free ride.

 Enjoy!!